(Not So) Silly Monkeys

 A few more sections to follow...

 This page is unfinished.
-Whenever Clarity Anne manages to secure a few days off from work and a sufficient supply of quality coffee, it may well be completed.
 The final sections will focus on Operation Bridgehead and the abandonment of corporal punishment in Aristasia.
 I will discuss reactions from both Aristasians and onlookers, and how this affected the movement as a whole.
 Thank you for visiting the Aristasian Reminiscence Project, and for reading a page about such a difficult topic as this one.

 Graphics and HTML theme graciously provided by Foollovers.
 Proudly hosted by Neocities.
 Optimized for desktop ordinators.
 This site was last updated on .
 You are visitor #.